 Cluster Autoscaler

-The Cluster Autoscaler is a tool that automatically adjusts the size of a Kubernetes cluster so that all pods have a place to run and there are no unneeded nodes.
+The Cluster Autoscaler is a tool that automatically adjusts the size of a Kubernetes cluster so that all pods have a place to run and no unneeded nodes remain.

-When pods are unschedulable because there are not enough resources, Cluster Autoscaler scales up the cluster.
-When nodes are underutilized, Cluster Autoscaler scales down the cluster.
+When pods are unschedulable because there are not enough resources, the Cluster Autoscaler scales up the cluster.
+When nodes are underutilized, the Cluster Autoscaler scales the cluster down.

 Cluster API supports the Cluster Autoscaler.
 See the Cluster Autoscaler on Cluster API for more information.